tchiotludo/akhq/README.md

 ### Run with another jvm.options file

 By default, the docker container will run with a [jvm.options](docker/app/jvm.options) file, you can override it with your own with an Environment Variable.
-With the `JVM_OPTS_FILE` varenv, you can override the jvm.options file by passing the path of your file instead.
+With the `JVM_OPTS_FILE` environment variable, you can override the jvm.options file by passing the path of your file instead.

 Override the `JVM_OPTS_FILE` with docker run: